OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 .. _frontend_ha_shared:

-Shared data between HA nodes
+Shared data Between HA Nodes
 ================================================================================

 HA deployment requires the filesystem view of most datastores (by default in ``/var/lib/one/datastores/``) to be the same on all frontends.
 It is necessary to set up a shared filesystem over the datastore directories.
 This document doesn't cover configuration and deployment of the shared filesystem; it is left completely up to the cloud administrator.